Ask the Court to Waive Your Filing Fee

 Authored By: Northwest Justice Project

 A Washington Forms Online interview.
-Do-it-yourself court forms and instructions on LawHelp Interactive.
-Use this if you cannot afford to pay the filing fee to start new case.
-A judge will look at your financial information and decide if you qualify for a waiver under General Rule 34.
+Self-help court forms and instructions on LawHelp Interactive.
+Use this if you cannot afford to pay the filing fee to start a new case.
+A judge will look at your financial information and decide if you qualify for a waiver under Washington Courts' General Rule 34.

 This free program asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will also get instructions to help with your next steps.